Friday, October 21, 2011

 1973

-Two things I'm crazy for, nurses and mercy killing, all rolled up into one with Sue Lyon as a crazy homicidal nurse who kills patients so they don't have to spend their lives crippled, old, or boring.
-Meanwhile a bunch of douche bags with tacky helmets, whips, and dune buggys pull some of the old surprise party ultra violence on random families who are usually watching Clockwork Orange-related programming (released just two years earlier).
+Three things I'm crazy for: nurses, Sue Lyon, and mercy killing; all three are wrapped up in this piece where Lyon is a homicidal nurse who kills patients so they don't have to spend their lives crippled, old, or boring.
+Meanwhile a bunch of douchebags with tacky helmets, whips, and dune buggys pull some of the old surprise party ultra-violence on random families who are usually watching Clockwork Orange-related programming.
 You get the impression this Spanish director Eloy de la Iglesia really loves his Kubrick (Sue was, of course, Stanley's LOLITA).
-She's aged well, but alas has the aging sex goddess doing cheap Italian horror movies to pay the bills thing going on.
-Still, this could be worse.
+She's aged well and if doing cheap Italian horror movies to pay the bills was a common thing for American actresses of the era, she's younger than most all of them, and still hot, especially in white, and red.

 The incredible Kimberly Lindbergs champions the film over at TCM's Movie Morlocks thus: